ph1-xyz/Phazerville-Wiki/Calibr8or.md

 ### Quad Performance Quantizer + Pitch Fine-Tuning App
 Based on a design spec from Chris Meyer ([Alias Zone](https://aliaszone.com/) / [Learning Modular](https://learningmodular.com/)) - this is a **4-channel Pitch CV fine-tuning tool** with performance-oriented transpose controls.
-Each channel can be clocked for S&H of the Transposition or the Input as well.
+Each channel can be clocked for latching of the Transpose value or full S&H of the input.
 There are 4 preset banks to store and quickly switch configurations.

 There's a mini applet version called _Calibr8_.
 Paired with the Tuner applet, this is can be handy for examining the pitch-tracking of your oscillators!
 Accurate performance will depend on the calibration of your o_C module itself.